 - Effective governance and administration that supports the planning and delivery of outstanding literacy and foundational CALP programs.

-- Family Literacy as a mode of delivery of adult literacy and foundational learning in the CALP context, with specific attention to the Adult Literacy category of the CALP Guidelines.
+- Family Literacy Programs as a mode of delivery of adult literacy and foundational learning in the CALP context, with specific attention to the Adult Literacy category of the CALP Guidelines.